oils-for-unix/oils/doc/idioms.md

 No:

-    ls /bad || true  # OK because ls is external myfunc || true   # suffers from the "Disabled errexit Pitfall"
+    ls /bad || true  # OK because ls is external myfunc || true   # suffers from the "Disabled errexit Quirk"

 Yes: